Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

 ## Applicability

 Because this mechanism transports information that an attacker should not control, the HT mechanism **MUST** only be used over channels protected by Transport Layer Security (TLS, see {{RFC8446}}) or over similar integrity-protected and authenticated channels.
-Also, the application-protcol-specific extension that requests a new SASL-HT token **SHOULD** only be used over similarly protected channels.
+Also, the application-protocol-specific extension that requests a new SASL-HT token **SHOULD** only be used over similarly protected channels.

 Also, when TLS is used, the client **MUST** successfully validate the server's certificate ({{RFC5280}}, {{RFC6125}}).

-The family of HT mechanisms is not applicable for proxy authentication since they can not carry an authorization identity string (authzid).
+The family of HT mechanisms is not applicable for proxy authentication since they cannot carry an authorization identity string (authzid).

 # The HT Family of Mechanisms